Weekflow privacy policy

 Signing out

-When you sign out of Google inside Weekflow, all locally stored data
+When you sign out of Google inside Weekflow, your authentication

 Contact